Why some Hawaiian islands are banning common sunscreens - NewsBreak

 She added that retailers and distributors will have to pay the most attention to the new rule.

 “It’s highly unlikely that a tourist is going to get a warning and then be in the same place, you know, for the second warning and ever get a fine.
 But once we can eliminate the distribution, then I think that slows it.
-That’ll make a tremendous difference.”Maui dermatologist pushes back against new proposed sunscreen ban
+That’ll make a tremendous difference.”Mobile Fire and Rescue investigating fire at vacant church

 Tourists will still need to be educated on the change, according to King.
 A similar bill is scheduled to go into effect on Thursday, Dec.
 1 on Hawaii Island, but only for the sale and distribution of chemical sunscreens.